-Another thing, PaidNova also offers to pay $50 for a Youtube submission which includes the 3 things I said earlier.
-But think about it: if people really get paid, Youtube would’ve been flooded with videos promoting PaidNova!
+Another thing, PaidNova also offers $50 for a Youtube submission, but think about it: if people really get paid, Youtube would’ve been flooded with videos promoting PaidNova!

-Sadly, all you’ll see are low-quality videos with scarce views.
+Sadly, all you’ll see are low-quality videos with hardly any views.

 8 Red Flags Of PaidNova